hmrc/disa-returns/resources/public/api/conf/common/overview.md

 Use this API to submit monthly reports of current-year ISA subscription data.

-During the Alpha phase, only the API schema is available for evaluation and planning purposes.
-The sandbox environment and executable endpoints are not yet available.
+During the Alpha phase:

+- you can access the API schema only for evaluation and planning purposes
+- the sandbox environment and executable endpoints are not available
-Before you can use the API, you must be approved by HMRC as an ISA manager.
-In future, enrolment for digital ISA reporting will also be required.
+- your organisation must be approved by HMRC as an ISA manager to access the API

+From the Beta phase onwards:

+- your organisation must also be enrolled for digital ISA reporting

 The API supports digital ISA reporting by enabling secure, standardised and frequent digital reporting.
 This helps HMRC detect errors quickly and improve oversight during the tax year.